 Right-Fit Inquiries

-Help prospective clients choose the right first step.
+Help ideal clients self-select and take the right first step confidently.

 For therapy practices with 3–10 clinicians

-I audit your website, profiles, booking links, contact paths, and follow-up flow to find where prospective clients hesitate—before you spend thousands rebuilding the wrong thing.
+Stop losing right-fit clients to mismatched directory profiles, confusing booking paths, and scattered website messaging.
+Get a clear diagnostic map of where prospective clients hesitate—before you spend thousands rebuilding the wrong thing.

 Founding rate $499 · fee credited toward implementation

-Help prospective clients choose the right first step.
+Help ideal clients self-select and take the right first step confidently.

-Make clinician, specialty, and availability cues easier to read.
+Make clinician specialties, locations, and availability cues easier to read.

-Reduce unclear requests before they reach your team.
+Reduce out-of-network or poor-fit requests before they hit your inbox.

-Set boundaries before people share too much too soon.
+Set clear boundaries before prospects share sensitive clinical details too early.

-Know what to fix before paying for a larger rebuild.
+Know exactly what is broken before committing to a larger rebuild.

 The hidden problem

-Your practice may already have skilled clinicians, thoughtful care, strong profiles, positive reviews, and a functional website.
-But if those pieces do not tell one clear story, prospective clients still hesitate.
+Your practice may already have skilled clinicians, specialized care, strong profiles, positive reviews, and a functional website.
+But if your profiles, booking links, contact forms, and site copy do not tell one unified story, prospective clients still hesitate.

-Which clinician fits my concern, schedule, location, or payment needs?
+Which clinician fits my concern, schedule, location, and payment needs?

 Do the website, Google listing, and directory profiles tell the same story?

-Should I book, call, email, use a form, or wait for a fit check?
+Should I book directly, call, use a form, or wait for a fit check?

 What happens after I reach out, and what should I avoid sharing here?